What is Chain Abstraction? Arriving at a Formal Definition

 Arguably, criticism of this definition could arise from two angles:

-• Directional disagreements: Projects and individuals working on chain abstraction could disagree with our view of chain abstraction as a type of user experience (or goal/movement), and approach it as a technology to develop/acquire.
+- Directional disagreements: Projects and individuals working on chain abstraction could disagree with our view of ChA as a type of user experience (or goal/movement), and approach it as a technology to develop/acquire.
 To address these cases, “Suggestions for commercial use” below briefly touches on a few recommendations for projects building within this vertical.
 For a wider view of the matter and why we understand chain abstraction as a gradual/joint process, visit the CAKE framework or our articles on different approaches to chain abstraction and its multiple levels.

 Suggestions for commercial use